nhatcher/ariana-lua/README.md

 This currently:

-1. Extends Lua with some mathematicaL functions (the cephes library)
+1. Extends Lua with some mathematicaL functions (the cephes library).
-2. Extends Lua with some functions that will eventually call the javascript plotting functions
+2. Extends Lua with some functions that will eventually call the javascript plotting functions.
 3. Compile the whole shebang to webassembly.

 DOCUMENTATION